 Once you have the test kits, use them to find out the levels in the tank water.
 When the fish are first introduced to your system the Ammonia levels should rise for the 1st dozen days or so.
 Following that, the nitrite levels should start showing up and Ammonia levels begin decreasing.
 Then after another ten days you should see nitrate levels increasing and the nitrite levels falling.
 All and all the nitrafication cycle will naturally stabilize after about 25 to 30 days.

-What is a pH level?
+What is a pH (Parts Hydrogen) level?
 In an Aquaponics system, the pH level is a measurement that tells us how much acidity is in the water compared to alkaline (basic).
 It is measured on a scale of 0.1 -14.0 with anything below 7.0 being acidic, and above 7.0 being alkaline. pH 7.0 is considered neutral, or balanced.

-If the ph level drops below 7.0 and becomes more acidic nitrification slows down, and practically stops at 6.0 and below.
-Additionally, the pH can vary due to other factors like the buffering capacity.
+The pH can vary due to other factors like the buffering capacity.
 This is the capacity of the water to resist changes in pH also known as hard water.
 Other factors can be the temperature and chemistry of the water in your system.
 This is why you need to monitor your pH level from time to time to keep your aquaponcs system running precision sharp.

 What can you do to alter the pH level to neutrality?
 First you’ll need a pH test kit.
 Kits come with test strips and some even have meters to test the pH levels.